 - For all newbies with me, I’ll ask to see a handful of galleries to really get to grips with your style.
 2 – 5 galleries should do it, but if you want to send more, please feel free!

-- Once we’re all booked in with a 25% up-front payment, I’ll ask for a Lightroom Catalog of your culled images.
-See below for the ins and outs of creating and sharing your Lightroom Catalog with me.
+- Once we’re all booked in with a 25% up-front payment, I’ll ask for a Lightroom Catalogue of your culled images.
+See below for the ins and outs of creating and sharing your Lightroom Catalogue with me.

-- If you’re happy with the style, I’ll ask for payment of the remaining balance, then send over your Lightroom Catalog so you can export, upload and share to your heart’s content.
+- If you’re happy with the style, I’ll ask for payment of the remaining balance, then send over your Lightroom Catalogue so you can export, upload and share to your heart’s content.

-- Add your RAW images to a new Lightroom Collection, ensuring that Build Smart Previews is switched on.
-Side note: make sure Lightroom has finished building the Smart Previews before you get to step 4!
+- Add your RAW images to Lightroom, ensuring that Build Smart Previews is switched on.

 - Apply your preset or editing style to a handful of images.
 Be sure to include a black & white edit in here if you would like any black & white edits in your gallery.